A variational approach to Hilbert's 16th problem within the framework of global analysis: Limit cycles for planar, polynomial, differential systems

 Our above discussion can be summarized in the following statement that classifies all possible asymptotic behaviors for critical closed paths.

 \begin{theorem} Assume that all the components of the curve $\Dv=0$ are topologically straight lines or ovals.
-The possible limit behaviors as $\e\to 0$ of branches of critical closed paths of $E_\varepsilon$, not coming from zeroes of $E_0$, can be identified in a one-to-one fashion with arcs of the connected components of the curve $\Dv=0$ in one of the following possibilities: \begin{itemize} \item[(a)] If the component is homeomorphic to a straight line, then \begin{itemize} \item[(a.1)] the limit behavior is an arc whose endpoints are two contact points and no additional contact points in its interior; \item[(a.2)] the limit behavior is an arc whose endpoints are one contact point and the infinity, and no additional contact point in its interior; \item[(a.3)] the limit behavior is the whole component without contact points. \end{itemize} \item[(b)] If the component is homeomorphic to an oval, then \begin{itemize} \item[(b.1)] the limit behavior is an arc whose endpoints are two contact points and no additional contact points in its interior; \item[(b.2)] the limit behavior is an arc covering the full oval whose endpoints have to be a single contact point, and no additional contact point in the oval; \item[(b.3)] the limit behavior is the whole oval without contact points. \end{itemize} \end{itemize} \end{theorem}
+The possible limit behaviors as $\e\to 0$ of branches of critical closed paths of $E_\varepsilon$, with critical value uniformly away from zero, can be necessarily identified with arcs of the connected components of the curve $\Dv=0$ in one of the following possibilities: \begin{itemize} \item[(a)] If the component is homeomorphic to a straight line, then \begin{itemize} \item[(a.1)] the limit behavior is an arc whose endpoints are two contact points and no additional contact point lies in its interior; \item[(a.2)] the limit behavior is an arc whose endpoints are one contact point and the infinity, and no additional contact point can be found in its interior; \item[(a.3)] the limit behavior is the whole component without contact points. \end{itemize} \item[(b)] If the component is homeomorphic to an oval, then \begin{itemize} \item[(b.1)] the limit behavior is an arc whose endpoints are two contact points and no additional contact point lies in its interior; \item[(b.2)] the limit behavior is an arc covering the full oval whose endpoints have to be a single contact point, and no additional contact point is to be found in the oval; \item[(b.3)] the limit behavior is the whole oval without contact points. \end{itemize} \end{itemize} \end{theorem}